 SEO is a habit.
 SEO is a culture.
-It’s weaved in to the fabric of the business itself, of what the business stands for and how it conducts itself on a day to day basis with its customers.
-Its staff, its suppliers and its neighbours.
+It’s weaved into the fabric of the business itself, of what the business stands for and how it conducts itself on a day-to-day basis with its customers.
+Its staff, suppliers and neighbours.

 Businesses that dominate marketplaces, and I mean competitive, tough marketplaces, aren’t spending their time counting backlinks or whether those links are on PR4 or PR2 sites, or whether they’re partial match anchor, anchor text or just plain old links.
 They spending their time talking, engaging, responding, sharing, spreading, improving, retaining and reaping the rewards.
 Those businesses treat customers with respect, deliver good customer service and customers love them back, sharing and engaging and perpetuating the brand in the form of content and social commentary.

 Share on Social Media to build links?

 Improve the layout of your site for SEO?

 Improve because it’s better for your customer?